Find the mortgage that's right for you

 A minimum of 25%-30% deposit, as the maximum LTV (loan to value) is usually 70-75%

-Any property offered on a holiday rental basis must be fully furnished
+All property offered on a holiday home basis must be fully furnished

 The property will usually need to be able to generate a rental income equal to 125-145% of the monthly repayments

-Most lenders will limit the number of holiday let properties you can have
+Most lenders limit the number of holiday let properties you can have in total

-Lenders may also expect the property to meet certain requirements, such as being in an area with tourist demand, desirably decorated and marketed, and not a mobile home or caravan
+Lenders usually expect the property to meet certain requirements, such as being in an area with high tourist demand, desirably decorated and marketed, and not a mobile home or caravan - some may even have a minimum property value you can purchase

-Some lenders also insist that the buyer has insurance in place to cover the cost of cancelled holidays and low season
+Some lenders insist that buyers have specialist insurance in place to cover the cost of cancelled holidays and low season

 The Scottish Government introduced a licensing regime for short-term lets in Scotland in 2022.
 Any landlords wishing to rent out a holiday property will be bound by this legislation.

-This means that those taking out a holiday let mortgage in Scotland will need to consider the additional cost of obtaining a short-term let licence.
-Not having one could constitute a criminal offence, so seeking legal advice about whether or not you’ll need one is recommended.
+Those taking out a holiday let mortgage in Scotland will need to consider the additional cost of obtaining a short-term let licence.
+Not having one could constitute a criminal offence, so seeking legal advice about whether or not you’ll need one is highly recommended.

-One of the major benefits to a holiday home compared to a normal residential buy-to-let property, is that you are able to deduct the associated costs of being a landlord, such as mortgage interest and maintenance, from your taxable income.
-This is no longer possible for buy-to-let landlords who are higher-rate taxpayers.
+There is actually a tax benefit involves with holiday rental ownership vs residential buy-to-let property ownership, particularly for independent landlords.
+This is because you're still able to deduct the associated costs of being a landlord, such as mortgage interest and maintenance, from your taxable income.
+This is no longer possible for buy-to-let landlords unless they own their property through a limited company buy-to-let mortgage.

-To be eligible for this taxable deduction, your holiday let must be fully furnished and available to let for at least 210 days per year, and actually let for 105 of those days.
+To be eligible for this taxable deduction, your holiday let must be fully furnished and available to let for at least 210 days per year.
+It must also be actually let for half of that available period, or 105 days.

-If you’re already a homeowner, however, which most lenders will insist that you are to get a holiday let mortgage, you will be liable for the 3% stamp duty surcharge for an additional property.
+If you’re already a homeowner, which most lenders will insist that you in order to qualify for a holiday let mortgage, you'll be liable for the 3% stamp duty surcharge for an additional property in England and Northern Ireland.
+This surcharge is also charged at 4% in Wales and 6% in Scotland.

-This charge counts for every property owned over and above your own personal residential home, including personal holiday homes, holiday lets and residential buy-to-let properties that you own.
+The stamp duty surcharge applies to every property owned over and above your own personal residential home.
+This means that private holiday homes, holiday lets and residential buy-to-let properties would all be liable.

 You’ll pay income tax on the rental income earned from letting out your holiday home